Effective Communication With Teens: Using Questions, Not Demands

 When we think about the challenges that we have with teenagers, so much of it is that we are relying on our expertise from past years.
 And being a teenager is an entirely different thing than being a child.
 So those adolescent years are really about preparing for the future.

-And one of the things that we want to recognize is, up until a certain time, information is really valuable for children.
+One thing that we want to recognize is, up until a certain time, information is really valuable for children.
 We give them information.
 “Here’s what’s happening, here’s how we’re doing this.
-Here’s what you need to do, here’s what you need to pack.”
+Here’s what you need to do.
+And here’s what you need to pack.”
 And then when they get to those teen years, they’re preparing for that future.
 So we’re going to be more “curious” and ask questions rather than just giving information in the way they did when they were young.

 And what will normally happen is this: “I’ll get it done!
 I’ll get it done, don’t be on my back about it!”
 “Okay, so you have a plan.
 I’d like to hear that plan, so that I know what’s going to be happening as well.
 So what’s your plan for fitting this in to a busy week?”
 And then they’ve got to come up with a plan.
 Nobody wants to do that.
 Nobody wants to be reminded of the work.